Stuyvesant Apartments

-The Stuyvesant Apartments, Stuyvesant Flats, Rutherfurd Stuyvesant Flats or simply The Stuyvesant, was an apartment building located at 142 East 18th Street between Irving Place and Third Avenue in the Gramercy Park neighborhood of Manhattan, New York City.
+The Stuyvesant Apartments, Stuyvesant Flats, Rutherfurd Stuyvesant Flats or simply The Stuyvesant, was an apartment building located at 142 East 18th Street between Irving Place and Third Avenue in the Gramercy Park neighborhood of Manhattan in New York City.
 It is considered to be the first apartment building in the city intended for the middle class, who previously were not used to living in apartments, which were initially called "French flats" at the time.

 Before the Stuyvesant, almost all of the housing in New York City consisted of either tenements or townhouses.
 The Stuyvesant helped to bridge this gap, satisfying the need for higher density but upscale housing.
 Rents ranged from $1,000 to $1,800 per year, the rough equivalents in 2015 of approximately $8,000 to $14,000 per year.

 The Stuyvesant was successful, leading the way for other such buildings to be constructed.
 In their book New York 1880, Robert A. M. Stern and his co-authors wrote that the Stuyvesant was the "foundation stone" of the movement of the middle-class into apartments.

 Development

 The Stuyvesant was developed by Rutherfurd Stuyvesant.
 Despite his name, Stuyvesant was not a direct descendant of Peter Stuyvesant, one of the directors of New Amsterdam, but was related through his mother.
 Born "Stuyvesant Rutherfurd", he changed his name to satisfy the 1847 will of Peter Gerard Stuyvesant, which required that the boy adopt the surname "Stuyvesant" in order to inherit the estate.
 This was solved by a name reversal, and so in 1863, when he was 21, "Stuyvesant Rutherfurd" became "Rutherfurd Stuyvesant".
 While in Paris, Stuyvesant admired the French apartment buildings, and decided to build one in New York City.
 He was 27 years old at the time.

 The apartments were built in 1869–70 at the cost of $100,000, and were designed by noted architect Richard Morris Hunt in the Victorian Gothic style.
 Stuyvesant had met Hunt in Paris, and considered him to be the best architect for the project.
 Not only had he studied at the École des Beaux-Arts in Paris, but he also understood what had been required for middle class Parisians to accept apartment living.

 The building opened in 1870, and was a success, attracting many young couples of impeccable reputation.
 All the apartments were rented before the building was finished, and many applicants were turned away.
+The following year saw construction of the Hunt-designed Stephens Apartments, later converted into the Victoria Hotel, which were aimed at wealthier clients.